-While the tenure of Mr. Venugopal Nandlal Dhoot as Managing Director and Chairman of the Company had ended on August 31, 2020 he continues to be designated as the Chief-Executive Officer of the Company in terms of his appointment dated November 11, 2016.
+During the year under review, the tenure of Mr. Venugopal Nandlal Dhoot as Managing Director and Chairman of the Company had ended on August 31, 2020.
+However, he continues to be designated as the Chief-Executive Officer of the Company in terms of his appointment dated November 11, 2016.